mageddo/java-examples/observability/micrometer-spring-otlp-javaagent-app/README.md

+App using
-App using Micrometer API and exporting metrics using OLTP Java Agent as exporters
+* Micrometer API for Metrics and exporting using OTLP Java Agent Exporter
+* Open Telemetry API for Tracing, exporting using OTLP Java Agent exporter
+  * Traces are more rich when using java agent, @WithSpan annotations are intercepted.
+  * HTTP, Kafka producing and consuming are also tracked.
+* No Spring additional config is necessary

 ## Build